SBOSE550/food-delivery-cost-and-profitability-analysis/README.md

 Based on the insights from the analysis, the following recommendations aim to decrease costs, increase revenue, and consequently, significantly enhance profitability.

 ### 1. Cost Reduction:
-- **High-Value Orders:** For orders where the order value exceeds 1000 and currently have a '10%' discount:
+- **High-Value Orders:** For orders where the order value exceeds 1000 and currently has a '10%' discount:
   - Replace 70% of these orders with a '50-off promo'.
   - Replace the remaining 30% with 'No discount'.
   - **Reason:** This approach leverages the fact that '50-off promo' and 'No discount' orders have shown better profitability.